 A biweekly tuition rate is calculated for each child, based on current tuition rates, choice of enrollment options, and the number of contracted childcare days.
 No credits are offered for vacation days, sick days, holidays or days when the Children's Center is closed.
-Tuition payments are due in advance on the first day of the biweekly period.
-Families may pay by check, or through the convenient Payroll Deduction plan.
+Tuition payments are due in advance, on the first day of the biweekly period.
+Payment is made with an electronic funds transfer, but Tuition Express, from a designated checking account.
 For information on how you can save on childcare expenses through Meriter's Flexible Spending Account (pre-tax deductions for dependent care) contact the Human Resources Benefit Manager (extension 6052).